Bengal1/Simple-Transformer/README.md

 The Adam optimization algorithm is an extension to stochastic gradient descent (SGD).
 Unlike SGD, The method computes individual adaptive learning rates for different parameters from estimates of first and second moments of the gradients.

 ### Noam Learning Rate
+*NoamLR* scheduler was introduced in the original Transformer paper "Attention Is All You Need".
+Schedulers in deep learning are used to adjust the learning rate during training to improve convergence and performance.
+It sets the learning rate to increase linearly for a set number of warm-up steps and then decay proportionally to the inverse square root of the training step:

 $$
 lr=d_{model}^{−0.5}​ × min(Step^{−0.5},Step × Warmup^{−1.5})